elipinska/codeclan_project_1_munro_bagging_app/readme.md

 <h1>Munro bagging app</h1>

 <p>A Munro is a mountain in Scotland with a height over 3,000 feet (914 m).
-This project aims to create an app allowing hikers to keep track of all munros they climbed and compare themselves to others.</p>
+This project aims to create an app allowing hikers to keep track of all munros they climbed.</p>

 <h2>MVP:</h2>